kchauxs/crossfit-api/README.md

-# CrossFit-Api 🤸‍♂️ ⚡
+# CrossFit Api 🤸‍♂️ ⚡

 REST API for a CrossFit Training App

-This api is a personal exercise where users (who will be gym owners) can create training plans and maintain their own workouts within a single application.
+This API is a personal workout where users (who will own a gym) can register members, workout plans and maintain their own workouts within one app.
 In addition to that, they can also add some important training tips for each workout.

+## Feactures

+MongoDB:

+- Soft deletion of documents
+- Document pagination

 ## Environment Variables